brunogarciagonzalez/exploring_miracle_19/README.md

 - Followed by count of verses for each chapter,
 - Followed by (again) the total number of verses in Quran,
 - Followed by (again) the total number of chapters in Quran.

+Numerical Combination 15:

+- Concatenate the verse-numbers for a chapter,
+- Followed by the SUM of that chapter's number plus the count of verses for that chapter,
+- For all chapters.